kadinsayani/kadinsayani.dev/public/posts/building-a-shell-in-rust.md

 ---
 title: "Building a Shell in Rust"
 id: "building-a-shell-in-rust"
-description: "Building a Unix-like shell in Rust."
+description: "A beginner friendly read on building a Unix-like shell in Rust.
+Includes a discussion on Rust error handling, pattern matching, and processes."
 author: Kadin Sayani
 pubDate: 2023-12-14
 ---

-*work in progress*

 Embarking on a journey through the expansive terrain of Rust, I find myself driven by the ambition to acquire the prowess of a seasoned systems developer.
 One intriguing idea that crossed my mind was to create my own Unix shell.
 In this blog post, I'll guide you through the process of crafting a shell program using Rust, a powerful systems programming language!

 ## What is a shell?

-A Unix Shell is a program that provides a command-line interface (CLI) for Unix-like operating systems.
+A Unix shell is a program that provides a command-line interface (CLI) for Unix-like operating systems.
 Users can enter text commands which execute programs and display their output.
 The shell interprets these commands and communicates with the operating system to execute them, acting as a bridge between the user and the system.
 It's a powerful tool, allowing users to manipulate files, run scripts, and perform complex tasks with just a few keystrokes.

 ## How does a shell work?